 - Repay – How to increase repayment of loans before and after loans are distributed?

-- UX – How to increase effective use of digital input credit through product and user experience design?
+- UX – How to increase the effective use of digital input credit through product and user experience design?

 - Inclusion – How to design digital credit products specifically for women and youth?

-The key Learning Questions were:
+The Key Learning Questions were:

 - What are the barriers facing digital input loan uptake?

-Our analysis found that digital input loans are popular among farmers, and provide access to farmers with limited alternative sources of funding but at the same time, many farmers continue to rely on savings and informal loans for inputs, and are reluctant to take digital loans.
+Our analysis found that digital input loans are popular among farmers, and provide access to farmers with limited alternative sources of funding but at the same time, many farmers continue to rely on savings and informal loans for inputs and are reluctant to take digital loans.
 Several factors and recommendations were identified in the case study to drive uptake.
 As with all digital products and services, considerations on User Experience (UX) design are important.
-Furthermore, customisation is key to encourage uptake, by targeting different farmer segments (i.e., age group, gender, psychometrics) appropriately, providing agricultural extension support (via in-person extension work or digital platforms) and promoting repayment by aligning the loans and loan tenures with agricultural seasons and cash flows.
+Furthermore, customization is key to encourage uptake, by targeting different farmer segments (i.e., age group, gender, psychometrics) appropriately, providing agricultural extension support (via in-person extension work or digital platforms) and promoting repayment by aligning the loans and loan tenures with agricultural seasons and cash flows.

 Muthoni Mugo – MErL and Communications Officer, AgriFin Accelerate.